nono6493/overlays/README.md

 	* Mouse Trap (Exidy) - Based on original cabinet bezel. - Contribution from ts-x -
 	* Robotron (Williams) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Rygar (Tecmo) - Based on original cabinet bezel.
+	* The Electric YoYo (Taito) - Based on original overlay created by UDb23. - Contribution from ts-x -

 	Atari 2600
 	* Pengo (Sega/Atari) - Based on the original cabinet bezel. - Contribution from ts-x -